dhairvi05/InputField/README.md

 - **invalid** → Boolean to show error state
 - **helperText** → Additional helper or error text

+## Approach

+1. **Component-first**
+   Each component has its own folder containing:
+   - The component file (`.tsx`)
+   - Styling (`.css`)
+   - Storybook story (`.stories.tsx`)

+2. **Reusable & Modular**
+   Components are designed to be reusable across projects, keeping code DRY and consistent.

+3. **Storybook Documentation**
+   Each component has interactive stories demonstrating props, behaviors, and variations.

+4. **Styling Consistency**
+   CSS or Tailwind is used to maintain a consistent design system across components.

+5. **Professional Workflow**
+   - Git initialized with `.gitignore`
+   - Components committed with meaningful messages
+   - Remote GitHub repository linked
+   - Storybook deployed via GitHub Pages for live demonstration

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.